cairis-platform/cairis/install.md

 # Starting CAIRIS

 To start CAIRIS, you can open a terminal window and go to the directory containing the source code of CAIRIS.
-This is usually `$CAIRIS_DIR/cairis`.
+This is usually `$CAIRIS_DIR`.

 {% highlight bash %}
 $ python cairis.py